Faculty Experts

 Assistant Professor

-Justin Kistler is an assistant professor of supply chain management in the Haslam College of Business, where he teaches manufacturing and service operations.
-Prior to joining the faculty, Justin earned his Ph.D. in management science at the University of South Carolina.
+Justin Kistler is an assistant professor of supply chain management at the University of Tennessee, Knoxville’s Haslam College of Business, where he teaches manufacturing and service operations.
+Before joining the faculty, he earned his doctorate in management science at the University of South Carolina.
 He also holds a bachelor’s degree from Clemson University and an MBA from Wake Forest University.

-Justin’s business background includes roles in project development and process engineering for HCA Healthcare, along with project management experience at a General Electric gas turbine laboratory.
-Justin’s research focuses on process redesign and the interface between regulatory policy and service operations, particularly in the healthcare industry.
+Kistler’s business background includes project development and process engineering roles for HCA Healthcare, and project management experience at a General Electric gas turbine laboratory.
+His research focuses on process redesign and the interface between regulatory policy and service operations, particularly in the healthcare industry.

 Michael Ku